simonswu23/Guessing-Game/README.md

 # Guessing-Game
-A yes-no word guessing game that updates the game state after each iteration
+QuestionsGame.java implements a yes-no word guessing game that updates the game state after each iteration Run from QuestionMain.java